World Championships in Renju

 There are several world championships in Renju organized by the Renju International Federation, including World Championship, Women World Championships, Team World Championships, Youth World Championships and Correspondence World Championships.

 World Championships

 Renju World Championships have occurred every second year, since 1989.
-The opening rule was Yamaguchi from 2009 to 2015, and has been changed to Soosõrv-8 since 2017.
+The opening rule was Yamaguchi from 2009 to 2015, and was Soosõrv-8 from 2017 to 2023.

 The results of previous World Championships are following:

 The statistics for the players in the Renju World Championships following.

 Women World Championships

 The Women World Championships started in 1997 and are played every second year, at the same time and place with the World Championships.
 The results are following:

 Team World Championships

 Team World Championships in Renju have occurred every second year since 1996, except for 2020.
-Since 2010 the opening rule being played is Yamaguchi.
+From 2010 to 2016, the opening rule was Yamaguchi.
+In 2018, the opening rule was Soosõrv-8.
+Since 2024, the opening rule has become Taraguchi-10.